Another release of the Netdata Monitoring solution is here!

 - Support options

-❗ We're keeping our codebase healthy by removing features that are end of life.
-Read the deprecation notices to check if you are affected.
+❗We are keeping our codebase healthy by removing features that are end-of-life.
+Read the deprecation notice to check if you are affected.

 Netdata open-source growth